stereoabuse/Metal-Earth/README.md

 ## Overview

 Tolkien's works have long been an inspiration for metal bands, at least since [Cirith Ungol](https://en.wikipedia.org/wiki/Cirith_Ungol_(band)).
-This tool helps you discover these connections by:
+This tool helps you discover these connections (and find underused band names) by:
 1. Extracting proper nouns from Tolkien's texts
 2. Checking each name against the Metal Archives database
 3. Generating a CSV of metal bands that share names with Tolkien's legendarium